technomancy/emacs-starter-kit/README.markdown

 ## Contributing

+Please see the note re: "Future" above; active development is only happening on the "v2" branch.

 If you know your way around Emacs, please try out the starter kit as a replacement for your regular dotfiles for a while.
 If there's anything you just can't live without, add it or let me know so I can add it.
 Take a look at what happens in init.el to get started.

-Also: see the file TODO.
-Helping submit new libraries to Marmalade is the easiest way to help out.
-There are two ways you can do this: either take new libraries and make them ready for Marmalade, dropping them in the elpa-to-submit directory or take files that are already in elpa-to-submit, ensuring all their dependencies are correctly loaded into Marmalade, and uploading them.
-Grep the project for TODO for other things.
+Also: Helping submit new libraries to Marmalade is the easiest way to help out.
+This involves ensuring the library's dependencies are all already packaged and then adding the appropriate package headers and autoload comments.
+It's best to contact the package maintainer to ask them if they mind having their software distributed on Marmalade.
+It's also ideal to push your autoload/header changes back upstream.

 Files are licensed under the same license as Emacs unless otherwise specified.
 See the file COPYING for details.

-The latest version is at http://github.com/technomancy/emacs-starter-kit/

-On Unix, /home/$USER/.emacs.d, on windows Documents and Settings/%your user name%/Application Data